mdavezac/LibXC.jl/docs/src/index.md

 ρ, ∇ρ (gradient of ρ) and ϵ have non-unicode aliases, for ease of access.
 The energy derivatives do not.

+This package adds an extra dimension 𝐞 (\mbfe) to account for electronic degrees of freedom.
+Thus the density ρ = 𝐞*a₀³, where a₀ is the Bohr radius.
+It is explicitly different from volumetric densities.
+Note that the dimension 𝐞 is orthogonal to charge (Coulomb).

 ## Using the functionals

 The majority of the functionality is contained in four functions, [`energy`](@rf),